 Data from the three included trials were extracted independently by LL, BC and ES.
 Data were extracted on the study design, number of participants in the intervention and control groups, the number of deaths in each group on an intention-to-treat basis, and loss to follow-up in each trial.
 Information on the methodology of each trial was recorded for assessment of the risk of bias, as described below.
-Data were analysed using Review Manager software.

-Assessment of risk of bias in included studies

-Three authors (LL, BC and ES) independently evaluated the risk of bias for each included trial in the following domains: sequence generation, allocation concealment, blinding, incomplete reporting, selective outcome reporting and any other sources of bias.
-To facilitate a valid judgement, we wrote to the contact person for each trial to request further information.
-Our judgement was made according to the criteria defined by (Higgins 2008), where 'Yes' means low risk of bias, 'Unclear' means not enough information was provided to make a judgement, and 'No' means there is potential for high risk of bias.
-The judgements can be found in the risk of bias tables below, and a summary of the judgements are in Figure 1 and 2.
+Data were analysed using Review Manager software (RevMan 2011).
+Assessment of risk of bias in included studies Three review authors (LL, BC and ES) independently evaluated the risk of bias for each included trial in the following domains: sequence generation, allocation concealment, blinding, incomplete reporting, selective outcome reporting and any other sources of bias.
+To facilitate a valid judgement, we wrote to the contact person of each trial to request further information.
+Our judgement was made according to the criteria defined in Chapter 8 of the Cochrane Handbook for Systematic Reviews of Interventions (Higgins 2011), with an assessment of 'low risk of bias' or 'high risk of bias' made for each criteria.
+'Unclear risk of bias' indicates that not enough information was provided for us to make a judgement on a particular area of bias.
+The judgements can be found in the 'Risk of bias' tables below, and a summary of the judgements are given in Figure 1 and Figure 2.